CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: More Details About the Experiment

 \subsection{The Detail of Datasets}

-We conduct experiments on three commonly used datasets for community detection, using the standard dataset splits.
-The datasets are obtained from https://linqs.org/datasets/ and detail are as follows: \begin{itemize} \item \textbf{Cora} \cite{sen2008cora}: A citation network with 2708 nodes and 5429 edges.
+We conduct experiments on five commonly used datasets for graph learning, using the default dataset splits in PyG\footnote{https://pytorch-geometric.readthedocs.io/}.
+These datasets primarily include two types of networks and specific details are outlined below. \begin{itemize} \item \textbf{Cora} \cite{sen2008cora}: A citation network with 2708 nodes and 5429 edges.
 Each node represents a paper in the field of machine learning, and each edge represents a citation relationship between two papers.
 The feature of a node is represented as a 1433-dimension binary vector, which indicates the presence of the corresponding word.
-Each node in this graph is classified into one of the following seven classes: Case Based, Genetic Algorithms, Neural Networks, Probabilistic Methods, Reinforcement Learning, Rule Learning, Theory. \item \textbf{Citeseer} \cite{rossi2015citeseer}: A citation network with 3312 nodes and 4732 edges.
+Each node in this graph is classified into one of the following seven classes: Case Based, Genetic Algorithms, Neural Networks, Probabilistic Methods, Reinforcement Learning, Rule Learning, and Theory. \item \textbf{Citeseer} \cite{rossi2015citeseer}: A citation network with 3312 nodes and 4732 edges.
 Each node represents a paper in the field of computer science, and each edge represents a citation relationship between two papers.
 The feature of a node is represented as a 3703-dimension binary vector.
-Each node in this graph is classified into one of the following six classes: Agents, AI, DB, IR, ML, HCI. \item \textbf{PubMed} \cite{namata2012pubmed}: A \textbf{large-scale} citation network with 19717 nodes and 44338 edges.
+Each node in this graph is classified into one of the following six classes: Agents, AI, DB, IR, ML, and HCI. \item \textbf{PubMed} \cite{namata2012pubmed}: A citation network with 19717 nodes and 44338 edges.
 Each node represents a paper in the field of diabetes, and each edge represents a citation relationship between two papers.
 The feature of a node is represented as a 500-dimension Term Frequency Inverse Document Frequency (TFIDF) vector.
-Each node in this graph is classified into one of the following three classes: Diabetes Mellitus, Experimental, Diabetes Mellitus Type 1, Diabetes Mellitus Type 2. \end{itemize}
+Each node in this graph is classified into one of the following three classes: Diabetes Mellitus, Experimental, Diabetes Mellitus Type 1, and Diabetes Mellitus Type 2. \item \textbf{Cornell} and \textbf{Texas} \cite{pei2020cornell}: Two webpage networks with 183 nodes.
+Each node represents a web page collected from computer science departments of various universities, and each edge represents a hyperlink between two web pages.
+The feature of a node is represented as a 1703-dimension bag-of-words representation.
+Each node in both graphs is classified into one of the following five classes: student, project, course, staff, and faculty. \end{itemize}